Allano256/css-html-project/README.md

-## Design
+git ## Design
-1. Our Project has three sections, the first part showing  the navigation and foreword.
+1. Our Project has three sections, the first part showing  the navigation and foreword from the CEO giving a brief overview of the agency.

 ![css-html-project](assets/images/Alexa-new.png)

 2. Our second section has the services offered and our team.
+With images of the personnel behind the services an brief information about them.

 ![css-html-project](assets/images/alexa2.png)

 3. The third part having the contact form and the social media icons.
+Here we have a contact form that a potential client can use to reachout to the agency.

 ![css-html-project](assets/images/alexa3.png)

-4. We used a simple Logo to enable our website to standout.
+4. We used a simple Logo to enable our website to standout.This helps to clearly give an image to the agency an standout.

 ![css-html-project](assets/images/logo.png)